jhbruhn/CPD-80/README.md

 | 0  | 0  | 0  | IDE Port (CF Card) |
 | 0  | 0  | 1  | UART (16550)       |

+##Future:
+Video Card with TMS9918.
+Also PS/2 keyboard input (or something similar).

 ## Boot:
 * start at 0x0000.
 * load Bootsector from CF card to 0x8000